neuroidss/Infundibulum-Echoes-Resonant-Artifacts/README.md

     npm run dev
     ```
     The frontend will automatically detect and connect to the running server.
 8.  **Install the AI Model Script:** Once the app is loaded, go to "AI > Debug & Local Server" and click **"Show Local Server"**.
 In the panel that appears, click the **"Install Script"** button.
 This will prepare the Python AI script on the server, making it ready to run.
-You can then start the local AI.
+You can then start the local AI from the same panel.